-When it comes to trying to configure something that should be simple like “PORT FORWARDING” in a more complicated corporate firewall, like Dell’s SonicWall, it can sometimes be a bit complicated.
+When it comes to trying to configure something that should be simple like “PORT FORWARDING” in a more complicated corporate firewall, like Dell’s SonicWall, it can sometimes be a bit difficult.
 There are many guides online that are needlessly complex, and some that are confusing and not helpful at all.
 I ended up combining a few until I was able to work out a process of my own that seems to work best.

 Port forwarding would take traffic coming in to the modem, and FORWARD it along to a specific host (computer) within the network.
 Remote desktop, for instance, normally listens on port 3389.
 But, let’s say for example you want to change the port you’re using for Remote Desktop, and say you even have multiple computers you want to configure.
 Rather than go into the registry of each computer and change the listening port, we can do everything we need to do in the firewall.
-So not only will we be FORWARDING the traffic, we will be using Network Address Translation (NAT) to change the port before it leaves the firewall.
+So not only will we be FORWARDING the traffic, we will ALSO be using Network Address Translation (NAT) to change the port before it leaves the firewall.

 So for this example, the computers are both listening on the default Remote Desktop Port of 3389, but when I’m traveling, I want to be able to connect to Remote1 by using the port number 65501, and I want to connect to the computer Remote2 by using 65502.